Shirl3/Qisang-Lin-assign1-python/README1.md

-Python Programming assignment1 which is
+Python Programming assignment1 which is QISANG LIN PYTHON ASSIGNMENT1.ipynb

 Overview
 This repository contains a series of exercises designed to enhance your understanding of Python programming.
 Each exercise focuses on different concepts, from basic syntax to advanced data structures.